Skip to main content

 Data structure

-Each data object in Weaviate always belongs to a Class, and has one or more Properties.
+Each data object in Weaviate belongs to a collection and has one or more properties.

-Each class-based collection contains objects of the same class, which are defined by a common schema.
+Each collection contains objects of the same class.
+The objects are defined by a common schema.

-Imagine we need to store information about the following author: Alice Munro.
+Imagine we need to store information about an author named Alice Munro.
+In JSON format the data looks like this:

 {